 For this beef stew, it is better to go for tougher, less expensive cuts of beef.

 Tougher cuts have lots of collagen-rich connective tissue which becomes nice and chewy after cooking.

-The best cut for this beef stew is the chuck which includes the shoulder, neck and upper arm muscles of the cow.
+The best cut for this beef stew is the chuck which includes the shoulder, neck, and upper arm muscles of the cow.

 How to make Nigerian beef stew

-We start by preparing the beef.
+Start by preparing the beef.
 If not already pre-cut, cut the beef into midsized cubes, wash and drain.

 Place in a pot and add enough water to cover it, then add salt and black pepper.

 You don’t need to add a lot of spices here.
 You need just enough to bring out the flavor but remember spices will still be added to the stew.

 Let it cook for roughly 20-25 minutes.
 You can let it cook a bit longer if you want it more tender, or a bit shorter if you want it tougher.